saidictatorop/Userbot-Plugins/Plugins.md

-# Follow this format to make your own plugin for HellBot.
+# Follow this format to make your own plugin for RadhaBot.

 ```python3
 """